AliAhmed3/AliAhmed3/README.md

         👯 I’m looking to involve in real projects
         <br>
         <br>
-        👋 I’m looking for a job
+        👋 Now working as a software tester.
         <br>

 </div>